citizensense/AirKit_Logbook/toolkit.md

 * Select a location that is outdoors but reasonably sheltered and out of the rain, wind and elements.
 Before winds or rain occur, ensure the equipment is secure in the event of extreme weather activity.
 * The Dustbox should preferably be located outside and within reach of your Wi-Fi network and a power socket.
 The closer the Dustbox is to the Wi-Fi router the better the connection will be.
 * The power socket will need to be switched on at all times to ensure that the Dustbox is constantly monitoring.
-* The enclosure is designed to fit a Pexon USB cable (detailed in [Building a Dustbox 2.0](https://github.com/citizensense/AirKit_Logbook/blob/master/toolkit.md#3-building-a-dustbox-20) or **page 75** [**add**]) of the [webpage and PDF version](https://airkit-logbook.citizensense.net) of this AirKit logbook.
+* The enclosure is designed to fit a Pexon USB cable (detailed in [Building a Dustbox 2.0](https://github.com/citizensense/AirKit_Logbook/blob/master/toolkit.md#3-building-a-dustbox-20) or **page 60** of the [webpage and PDF version](https://airkit-logbook.citizensense.net) of this AirKit logbook.
 This cable is 5-feet long.
 You can use a different USB cable but it might not fit snug in the enclosure.
 If you require a longer cable, you will need to use an extension cable and dry box, for example: [Masterplug Weatherproof Box with Extension Lead](https://www.homebase.co.uk/masterplug-weatherproof-box-with-4-socket-extension-lead-8m-black_p395422).
 Ensure that the power cable is secured with cable clips or tape so that it is not a trip hazard.
 * Ensure that airflow is able to reach the sensor by locating it away from obstructions.
 Place the device away from the ground and building surfaces by approximately 1 meter distance in all directions.
 * Avoid installing the Dustbox 2.0 in areas that are difficult to access or that present health and safety hazards, and choose a location that is free from slip or trip hazards.
 * Do not place the Dustbox 2.0 at a height or in a location where it could fall and injure passers-by.
 * Avoid positioning the Dustbox 2.0 close to boiler vents or in particularly humid environments as this will effect the readings.

-If you are not able to find a location that is sheltered and you would like to build a Stevenson screen to house your Dustbox 2.0 outdoors, please see Annex 2 for detailed instructions.
+If you are not able to find a location that is sheltered and you would like to build a Stevenson screen to house your Dustbox 2.0 outdoors, please see Appendix 2 for detailed instructions.

 <p>
 <img src="./images/4.8_sensor_install_central.JPG" alt="Dustbox 2.0 connected with cable ties onto clamped wood" width="600">